 The nice thing is, Google Slides will save your work as you go along.
 If you need to change something, you can always click the Undo arrow or even go to File and go back to a previous version by viewing Version History.
 Once you are satisfied with your garden design and layout, you can create a printable version of your plan, if you wish.

 Going to give this free online garden planner a try?
-I hope you have found this post to be informative and useful.
+I hope you have found this post about designing a garden layout planner for free to be informative and useful.
 One of the best things about this free garden planner template is that you can make as many copies as you like.
 You can customize it to fit your needs, and once you have designed it, you can use it over and over.
 If you are short on time and would like a free, premade garden planner template, I have one ready!